ibm-cloud-docs/vpc/file_storage_vpc_mount_centos.md

         ```
         {: screen}

-        If you get command not found error when you run `host` command, use `yum install bind-utils` to install it.
+        If you get a command not found error when you run `host` command, use `yum install bind-utils` to install it.
         {: tip}

     2. Edit `/etc/hosts` and add an IP to the hostname entry.